 In the Sankey diagram, the light gray line of “Rejected Energy” represents waste.
 In the overall economy, we waste 66.7 of the 97.7 quads shown in the diagram.
 That’s a whopping 68%!
 Electricity generation roughly equals this level of inefficiency, coming in at 66%.
 However, looking specifically at transportation, we note that a full 79% of fuel fails to provide service.
 In other words, on average a mere 21% of the fuel burnt while driving delivers service.
 Yikes!

 This is exactly where awareness for connecting energy to the environment helps us limit negative impact!
 Recall, that we consumers directly control 1) our transportation and 2) the energy used in our homes, whether for heating or electricity.

 Regarding transportation, the inefficiency numbers above speak loudly for us to limit driving as much as possible.
 When we must drive, we should batch nearby errands together.
 Further, for our commutes, we should consider car-pooling and using alternative modes such as public transit and bicycles.
 And ultimately, we should look to transition to electric vehicles, not only for efficiency increases but also to limit emissions.

 Regarding our homes, we should take advantage of recent tech innovations.
 Specifically, we should look for methods of saving energy that include smart thermostats, LED lighting, and smart power strips.
 However, beyond these upgrades, we should implement new capabilities for remote, real-time monitoring of our electricity use.

 On this topic, our company has prepared not only a comparison table for energy monitors, but also our very own platform, the Vue.
 We at Emporia Energy highly encourage you to purchase a monitor.
-Ideally, you will see our solution as providing the best combination of features and value to raise your energy awareness and do your part to protect the environment.
+Ideally, you will see our solution as we do: the world’s best value available at game-changing pricing.
+In brief, the Vue provides the best combination of features and value to raise your energy awareness and do your part to protect the environment.